Sharad Navratri

 Which Colours to Use in Sharad Navratri?

-A question arises: If Mata ki Chowki is placed in the Ishaan Kon during Navratri, is it right to use red and maroon because these colours represent the Fire Element and Ishaan Kon is the Water Element from the North to the East directions?
+A question arises: If Mata ki Chowki is placed in the Ishaan Kon during Navratri, is it right to use red and maroon because these colors represent the Fire Element and Ishaan Kon is the Water Element from the North to the East directions?

 In Vastu Shastra, the Water and Fire Elements are enemies, not friends.
-Moreover, Navratri only lasts nine days, and if you think that using red and maroon colours during Navratri in the Ishaan Kon of the home brings Vastu Defects or Faults, don’t worry.
+Moreover, Navratri only lasts nine days, and if you think that using red and maroon colors during Navratri in the Ishaan Kon of the home brings Vastu Defects or Faults, don’t worry.

 What is the Right Material for the Aasan of Goddess Durga in Sharad Navratri?